-The individual bilateral projects include specialist seminars both in Germany and abroad, on-site advisory services at partner central banks and video conferences.
+The individual bilateral projects include specialist seminars both in Germany and abroad, executive trainings in Germany, on-site advisory services at partner central banks and video conferences.

 Foreign central banks can approach the Bundesbank with their specific needs.
 Using the form “Request for Technical Central Bank Cooperation with the Deutsche Bundesbank”, they are asked to describe in as much detail as possible the activity in which they are interested and send this to the Centre for Technical Central Bank Cooperation by e-mail.
 Please note that requests can only be considered if the unit responsible for international cooperation at the foreign central bank has been consulted.